Vote For Sean Streicher, Meg McNamara In State Fair Milkshake Competition

 TIMONIUM, Md.
 (WJZ) — The Maryland State Fair is currently underway.
 Besides the usual food, animals and rides, there’s also a fierce competition involving milkshakes.

 Last year, our very own Linh Bui won.
-This year, Sean Streicher and Meg McNamara are looking to take home the top prize in the Undeniably Dairy Shake-off.READ MORE: Some Anxiety As Many Students Prepare For Return To Classrooms
+This year, Sean Streicher and Meg McNamara are looking to take home the top prize in the Undeniably Dairy Shake-off.READ MORE: Cars Have Been Guzzling Leaded Gasoline For 99 Years.
+Not Any More

 .@SeanStreicher and I are entering the fiercely competitive @MDStateFair Undeniably Dairy Shake-Off Contest!
 Please for for our @wjz Baltimore Buzz milkshake: https://t.co/kxVOz1QEKF pic.twitter.com/cdSv5R2RjQ

-— Meg McNamara (@MegWJZ) August 29, 2021READ MORE: Mount Airy Mayor Patrick Rockinberg Has Died, Town Announces
+— Meg McNamara (@MegWJZ) August 29, 2021READ MORE: WATCH LIVE: Carl Snowden, Civil Rights Leaders Make Announcement In Ocean City

 Their milkshake is called the Baltimore Buzz and it combines coffee, coffee ice cream, a whole cake donut, chocolate chips and a little vanilla extract.
 Their concoction is up against creations from teams representing other local media.

-You can vote for them online.MORE NEWS: Inmate Shane Burton Apparently Killed In Baltimore Jail, Corrections Officials Say
+You can vote for them online.MORE NEWS: Students Stranded On First Day Of School After 30 Baltimore City Bus Drivers Call Out